-The benefit provides coverage once you have been disabled for 26 weeks.
-The benefit is payable as long as you remain disabled until age 65.
+Benefits start after 180 day elimination period.
+The benefit is payable as long as you remain disabled until the Social Security normal retirment age (SSNRA).
 You would receive 66.6% of your pay as a Long-Term Disability benefit.

 Basic Life Insurance